 Immobilization – the conversion of nutrients in the soil into an inaccessible or immobile state.
 The opposite process is mineralization, in which decomposition releases nutrients, which are then accessible to plants.

 Inorganic fertilizers – manufactured inorganic and organo-mineral fertilizers, often referred to as “synthetic” fertilizers.
-This includes all mineral N fertilizer types such as ammonium nitrate and ammonium sulphate, and also urea (and urea-based fertilizers).
+This includes all mineral N fertilizer types such as ammonium nitrate and ammonium sulfate, and also urea (and urea-based fertilizers).

 Integrated – combining or coordinating separate elements to provide a harmonious, interrelated whole process.